$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Great Job kitty!
 Oh look, there’s more litter over there!

-A litter mat sounds like an obvious solution, and it is, but there are different types of litter mats.
+A litter mat sounds like an obvious solution to stop litter spreading, and it is, but there are different types of litter mats.

-Ask yourself these questions about the current litter mat you have.
+Ask yourself these questions about the current litter mat you are using.

 Is the litter mat you are using large enough?